 Filipino Chicken Adobo (Flavour Kapow!)

-- 1/3 cup soy sauce (ordinary all purpose soy sauce, not light or dark soy sauce)
+- 1/3 cup (85ml) soy sauce , ordinary all purpose or light (not dark soy sauce, Note 2)

 - 1/3 cup + 2 tbsp white vinegar

 - 4 bay leaves (fresh) or 3 dried

 - 2 tbsp oil , separated (vegetable, canola or peanut)

 - 3 garlic cloves , minced

 - 1 1/2 cups (375 ml) water

 - 2 tbsp brown sugar

 - 1 tbsp whole black pepper (sub 2 tsp coarse cracked pepper)

 - 2 green onions/scallions , sliced (garnish)